onodude/OnoKit-iOS/README.md

 ## License

-OnoCommon is available under the Apache License, Version 2.0.
+OnoKit is available under the Apache License, Version 2.0.
 See the LICENSE file for more info.